rizwan3d/PhpThoughts/README.md

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](LICENSE.md).
+The PhpThoughts framework is open-sourced software licensed under the [MIT license](LICENSE.md).